wlib/duckgo/docs/extracting_relevant_info.md

-# Extracting Relevant Inforamation
+# Extracting Relevant Information

 Once you get the data and parse it to a hash, you need to filter for the relevant information, here's how.

 ## extract_common()

-Extract common occuring relevant information
+Extract common occurring relevant information

 ### Arguments